bacon-delight/xlr8hub/README.md

 );

 ## Important
-This project is still under development and can be unstable.
-You are free to use any and all component(s) for personal and/or commercial purposes.
+This project was developed when I was learning how to develop full-stack applications.
+I no longer upgrade it and this can be unstable.
+You are free to use any and all component(s) of this project for personal and/or commercial purposes.